 Are there limits on how much I can claim?

 Yes.
 Contributions are limited to 50% of your adjusted gross income (AGI), and may be limited to 30% or 20% of your AGI, depending on what you donate and the type of charity you give it to.
 TurboTax will guide you through this process.

 If these restrictions limit your write-off in the year of the gift, the excess deduction carries over to the next year.

 Also, you can't write off a portion of a contribution if you get something in return.
 For example, if you buy a $50 ticket to a fundraising dinner at a church but the value of the dinner is $20, you can only deduct $30.

 There's also a special rule for folks who donate to colleges and universities and receive the right to buy tickets to school athletic events: They can deduct 80 percent of their donations.

 Where do I Enter Donations in TurboTax?

-If you've already gone through the step-by-step interview and want to jump directly to the entry screen for Form 1098-T, follow these steps.
+If you've already gone through the step-by-step interview and want to jump directly to the entry screens for donations, follow these steps.

 - Select Federal Taxes (Personal in the Home & Business edition).